tinne26/edau/README.md

 # edau
 [![Go Reference](https://pkg.go.dev/badge/github.com/tinne26/edau.svg)](https://pkg.go.dev/github.com/tinne26/edau)

-**WARNING**: discussions on Ebitengine's discord lead me to publish this earlier than intended.
+**WARNING**: discussions on Ebitengine's discord led me to publish this earlier than intended.
 Don't expect much yet.

 **edau** stands for *Ebitengine Digital Audio Utils*.
 As the name implies, it's a collection of types, interfaces and utilities to work with audio on [Ebitengine](https://github.com/hajimehoshi/ebiten), the game engine written in Golang by [Hajime Hoshi](https://github.com/hajimehoshi).

 This is currently a loosely scoped, exploratory project for personal use mostly.
 If any of its parts end up evolving into something bigger, I may separate them into a more focused repository.

 Current utilities include:
-- [SpeedShifter](https://pkg.go.dev/github.com/tinne26/edau#SpeedShifter), which can be used to play audio at different speeds, and a few different interpolator functions.
+- [SpeedShifter](https://pkg.go.dev/github.com/tinne26/edau#SpeedShifter), which can be used to play audio at different speeds, with a few interpolation functions available.
 - A tight [Looper](https://pkg.go.dev/github.com/tinne26/edau#Looper) that unlike Ebitengine's [InfiniteLoop](https://pkg.go.dev/github.com/hajimehoshi/ebiten/v2/audio#InfiniteLoop) doesn't do any fading between end and start loop points nor requires any padding after the end loop point.
-See also [apps/loop_points](https://github.com/tinne26/edau/tree/main/apps) for a loop point finder utility.
+See also [apps/loop_finder](https://github.com/tinne26/edau/tree/main/apps) for a loop point finder utility.
 - A handful of low-level helper functions for audio streams and samples.

 ## General advice for audio in Ebitengine